CtrlK

 Completeness

-Clearly answers both 'what' (implement PCI DSS compliance requirements for secure handling of payment card data) and 'when' (explicit 'Use when' clause covering payment processing, PCI compliance, and payment card security measures).
+Clearly answers both 'what' (implement PCI DSS compliance requirements for secure handling of payment card data and payment systems) and 'when' (explicit 'Use when' clause covering securing payment processing, achieving PCI compliance, or implementing payment card security measures).

 3 / 3